 You can see this in the example below.
 The parent grid has a gap of 20px for rows and columns.
 The subgrid has

 row-gap set to

-When using CSS Grid you can name lines on your grid and then position items based on those names rather than the line number.
+When using CSS Grid, you can name lines on your grid and then position items based on those names rather than the line number.
 The line names on the parent grid are passed into the subgrid, and you can place items using them.
-In the below example I have named lines on the parent
+In the example below, I named lines on the parent

 col-end and then used those to place the subitem.